pygma-tau/blog/content/about.md

 When I was 16, I dropped out of high school and spent a year and a half with no permanent address.
 This had predictable and unpredictable consequences.

-I love my friends.
+I love my friends!
 You should check them out!

 - [Aidan](https://aidanjs.com)
 - [Devansh](https://devanshpanda.com/)